 Listed below are some of the specific issues raised and considered that have not already been outlined:

-Stroke Thrombolysis Treatment
+Stroke Clot Retrieval

-Analysis of drug costs for thrombolysis treatment was carried out and adjustments have been made to the cost data that reflect the 12% health target for thrombolysis for 2020/21 and the distribution of thrombolysis rates across DHBs; these have been used to set the weights for the four DRGs describing the throughput for Stroke and Other Cerebrovascular Disorders: B70A, B70B, B70C, B70D.
+It was noted that event costs for stroke clot retrieval procedure had increased since 2018/19.
+Therefore, an adjustment was made to the weights for NZ DRG B02W Stroke Clot Retrieval to account for the cost growth.

 Adjustments for some Blood Product Costs

-Gamma globulin costs were noted to be poorly captured for a small number of events in 2018/19. adjustments were made in the DRGs
+Gamma globulin costs were noted to have increased beyond the 2018/19 costs.
+Therefore, adjustments were made for same day events in each DRG where procedure 1370605 [1893] Administration of gamma globulin was present.
+The main DRGs affected for same day gamma globulin were: B67C, B71C, I82Z, Q60C and Q62B.

 Areas for Change in the Future